madelinemazurek/madelinemazurek/README.md

 👋 Hi there, I’m @madelinemazurek

-I’m software engineering intern who is open to work for the May 2023 to August 2023 months.
+I’m a software engineering intern who is open to work for the May 2023 to August 2023 months.
 As I am especially passionate about analytic problem solving and agile development, I am seeking out workplaces where I will be able to challenge myself, learn new skills, and become a valuable asset to the team.